Israeli attacks on Gaza claim over 50 lives in past day

-BEIRUT, September 29. /TASS/.
-The death toll from Israeli strikes on Gaza City and its outskirts has surpassed 50 over the past day, with another 184 people wounded, the enclave’s Health Ministry reported on X.
+BEIRUT, October 1. /TASS/.
+The death toll from Israeli strikes on Gaza City and its outskirts has risen to 51 over the past 24 hours, with at least 180 people wounded, the enclave’s Health Ministry reported on X.

-According to the ministry, military operations in the Gaza Strip have killed 66,055 Palestinians and injured more than 168,000 since October 7, 2023.
+According to the post, Israeli military operations in the Gaza Strip have killed 66,148 Palestinians and injured more than 168,000 since October 7, 2023.

-A local civil defense official told Al Jazeera that on Monday morning, the bodies of 23 victims were recovered from the rubble of collapsed buildings in the central and southern parts of the city.
+A local civil defense official told Al Jazeera that the Israeli Air Force carried out strikes on the Al-Aidiya and Al-Jawazat areas in western Gaza City in the afternoon.
+He noted that rescue teams had been dispatched to clear the rubble of collapsed buildings.

-He added that four more Palestinians were killed in Rafah, in the south of the enclave, where a humanitarian aid distribution center came under fire.
-The number of casualties is still being clarified.
+Earlier, doctors at Al-Aqsa Hospital reported that at least four people were killed in Israeli shelling of a tent camp for displaced persons in Deir al-Balah, central Gaza.
+Five more bodies were brought in from Al-Talatin Street, which had come under tank fire.

 On September 16, Israeli Prime Minister Benjamin Netanyahu confirmed the launch of Israel’s offensive operation in Gaza City, the embattled enclave’s capital, aiming to fully defeat Hamas.
 Earlier, the IDF repeatedly warned civilians about the need to leave the combat zone, including by dropping leaflets.